Skip to main content

 Dean Acheson

-Former Secretary of State Dean Acheson recalled his time as a "driver" in the horse-drawn artillery, after Pres.
-Wilson discovered the U.S. had practically no Army.
+Former Secretary of State Dean Acheson recalled his time as a "driver" in the horse-drawn artillery, after President Wilson discovered that the United States had practically no army.

 From "Practice Range," American Heritage, February, 1968